-The perception of visitors to the shows does not suggest any attack on the dignity of animals.
-This statement is simply an opinion.
+The perception of visitors to the presentations does not suggest any attack on the dignity of animals.

 The sympathy for cetaceans created by dolphinariums and films like flipper fueled the global support to measures like the ban in whaling.
 The whale populations have been steady recovering hanks to the moratorium on its hunting.
 Recently some critically endangered species like the North Atlantic Right Whales are experiencing declines associated with new threats.